Using the Mental Health Scales App

 - Corrected a bug that could cause the app to crash if the user tried to export a newly completed test.

 - Updated the help screen software so that the arrow buttons at the bottom of the screen now work properly.

 If you like 'Mental Health Scales', please take the time to give us a nice review: it really helps.Return to Table of Contents

 Within the application itself there are two additional modes of security.
 When security is in place you must enter a password or answer a security question to gain access to the application.
-As an alternative on devices with Touch ID you can use Touch ID to control access to the application.
-WARNING: If you forget the password and the answer to the security question and do not have Touch ID enabled there is no legitimate way to access the application and any stored data will be lost.
+As an alternative on devices with Touch ID or Face ID you can use Touch ID or Face ID to control access to the application.
+WARNING: If you forget the password and the answer to the security question and do not have Touch ID or Face ID enabled there is no legitimate way to access the application and any stored data will be lost.